Should You Cover Microgreen Seeds? – A Test

 Grown in Light with Large Air Space

 This tray has poor germination.
-Most likely because the larger air space allowed the seeds to dry out.
-Maybe a bowl of water added to the tray would help, but probably not enough to make a significant difference.
+Most likely because the larger air space allowed the seeds to dry out; maybe a bowl of water added to the tray would help, but probably not enough to make a significant difference.

 Below are photos of each of the four test trays.
 The captions contain a description of the progress.
-Click image to expand the viewing area.

 Covered & Weight